-Improving Electrical Safety and Reliability with NFPA 70B
+Aligning Electrical Maintenance with NFPA 70B Expectations

 Keeping people and facilities safe is a top priority in electrical maintenance.
 The National Fire Protection Agency (NFPA) standard 70B has recently shifted from a set of recommendations to an official standard, now recognized as the Standard for Electrical Equipment Maintenance.
 This change highlights its importance in guiding maintenance practices and ensuring safety and reliability.